 If the school concentrates on teaching children to be artists for performance, then it is worth further examination of the teacher's credentials.
 Many of these are not great schools, as their teachers barely have enough background to justify their career.
 But at least they are working towards a sense of excellence.

 Choreographers are not necessarily dance teachers.
-Indeed, whilst choreographing or "setting" dances, they are in no way instructors.
+Indeed, while choreographing or "setting" dances, they are in no way instructors.
 In the sense that they resemble teachers, when choreographing, they are staging dances.
 As such, they are not directly "teachers.”
 Staging is a form of teaching, because they are composing steps, staging and movement patterns for the dancers to memorize, to make a cohesive work of art.
 But, this is specifically the transmission of "kinetic contextualization" so the dancers learn their parts, similar to an actor learning a part by memorizing their lines, or a singer memorizing a song or aria.
 This is much different than teaching as instruction, which is what a "dance teacher" does, or should do.